Four Durban beaches declared safe for swimming following recent water quality tests

 READ: Umgeni: A river of sewage flowing through Durban

-The Institute for Water and Wastewater Technology conducted the tests in preparation for the Easter holiday period.
+The Institute for Water and Wastewater Technology, which is under the Durban University of Technology, conducted the tests in preparation for the Easter holiday period.

 Water samples collected and analysed on Thursday revealed that E. coli levels at the four beaches were within acceptable limits for public use.